liudf0716/apfree-wifidog/README.md

 ## Getting started

 After compiling and installing Apfree WiFiDog into your local router, run the `ps | grep wifidog` command.
-The `ps | grep wifidog` command queries the linux system for information about Apfree WiFiDog.
+The `ps | grep wifidog` command queries the Linux system for information about Apfree WiFiDog.

 ```
 root@lede:~# ps | grep wifidog